olivia-ea/smartcar-api/README.md

     + Added additional assert statements to check if the jsonified response gave the expected output.
 * Error handling: did not have unexpected status code, add more variety of different types.
     + Created a catch all case for each endpoint to throw an "Critical Error: Unexpected response from GM API" to handle unexpected user inputs.
+* Additional refactoring: When testing the second time around, I was able to catch that the GM response had a different json response for the /getSecurityStatusService endpoint.
+The 1234 id had a four door car and the 1235 id had a two door car.
+I refactored the Smartcar API to first check if the car was a two door and then if it was a four door.
+This way, the Smartcar API is able to give the appropriate response.